Get Approved for up to $35,000 in 3 minutes

 When Should You Consider a Co-signer?

 Before you take on a co-signer, you want to be sure that you’re going to be able to keep up with the payments.
 As you continue to make your payments, you’ll notice your credit getting better.
 Since you need to renew your montage every few years based on your loan term, you may be able to get the mortgage solely in your name when you renew.
 They don’t necessarily have to stay on the mortgage for the full amortization of the loan.
+The bank just likes to see the co-signer stay on the mortgage for the first mortgage term.

 In most cases, borrowers need a co-signer because they don’t have a strong credit score, they have a short employment history, they don’t have a solid income, and, even if they’re approved, the mortgage rates make it impossible for them to afford.
 A cosigner can change their personal finance situation and help them save money.